 The trend to the mesh is growing and you're going to be receiving support to build your people analytics practice in your own way.
 If you're still building the case for your own managed infrastructure then use these points for helping others see the light and how you are going to support their needs.

 Identify the enterprise data strategy

 I'm sure you've butted heads against this already but identify if the organization is supportive of a mesh architecture or you'll have to gear up to show your internal teams how you will give them what they need while taking away some of their problems.
-If they're running centralized or in a well defined mesh you're going to have different conversations to obtain or improve your autonomy.
+If they're running centralized or in a well-defined mesh, you will have different conversations to obtain or improve your autonomy.

 Supporting the enterprise data mesh strategy

 People analytics teams are going to be asked to contribute to the enterprise data strategy if you are not today.
-There's a number of key elements you'll need to be able to do this.
+There are a number of key elements you'll need to be able to do this.